 Have you ever tried to search for someone’s criminal records?
 How easy was it?
-Dis you do your search online or did you make a phone call to the local courthouse? was the information you recieved correct?
+Did you do your search online or did you make a phone call to the local courthouse?
+Was the information you received correct?
 There are lots of reasons that people search for criminal backgrounds and records, and your story may help other people that are in the same situation.

 Click here to tell about all about it

 Everyone knows that the FBI has a list of the Ten Most Wanted Criminals.
 In Big Stone County, the Sheriff has their own list of the most wanted criminals, that you can access online.

 Everyone knows that being incarcerated in Big Stone County Jail is no fun, you will soon get accustomed to the routine that is set for you in jail.
 Prisoners get an alarm to wake up every morning at six in the morning, and then you’ll have roll call.
 Then you will eat breakfast.
 After breakfast, you will work in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.